NYC Half Marathon 2026: Start time, street closures and map for Sunday

 What we know:

-The first wave of runners will start around 7 a.m., with over 30,000 runners set to participate in this year's Half Marathon.
+The first wave of runners starts around 7 a.m., with over 30,000 runners set to participate in this year's Half Marathon.
 The course is 13.1 miles long, and runs from Prospect Park in Brooklyn to Central Park.

 United Half Marathon 2026 map